spendierk/pytket-bricks/README.md

 ### 2) Grover's algorithm example

 Grover’s algorithm is a quantum search algorithm for an unstructured database, which Lov Grover devised in 1996.
-Here we use pyTKET bricks to assemble the 2-qubit [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) for the case |w>=|11>.
-The image below depicts this Grover’s algorithm example circuit using traditional pyTKET brick gates (left) and ZX calculus brick gates (right).
+Here we use PyTKET bricks to assemble the 2-qubit [Grover’s algorithm](https://en.wikipedia.org/wiki/Grover%27s_algorithm) for the case |w>=|11>.
+The image below depicts this Grover’s algorithm example circuit using traditional PyTKET brick gates (left) and ZX calculus brick gates (right).

 <img src="Images/Grover2.jpg" width="600" >